Mathematics education in the United States: Secondary school

+Requiring Algebra II for high school graduation gained traction across the United States in the early 2010s.
 The Common Core mathematical standards recognize both the sequential as well as the integrated approach to teaching high-school mathematics, which resulted in increased adoption of integrated math programs for high school.
 Accordingly, the organizations providing post-secondary education updated their enrollment requirements.
-For example, University of California requires three years of "college-preparatory mathematics that include the topics covered in elementary and advanced algebra and two- and three-dimensional geometry" to be admitted.
-After California Department of Education adopted Common Core, the University of California clarified that "approved integrated math courses may be used to fulfill part or all" of this admission requirement.
+For example, the University of California (UC) system requires three years of "college-preparatory mathematics that include the topics covered in elementary and advanced algebra and two- and three-dimensional geometry" to be admitted.
+After the California Department of Education adopted the Common Core, the UC system clarified that "approved integrated math courses may be used to fulfill part or all" of this admission requirement.
+On the other hand, in a controversial decision, the Texas Board of Education voted to remove Algebra II as a required course for high school graduation.

+In California, suggestions that Algebra II should be de-emphasized in favor of Data Science (a combination of algebra, statistics, and computer science) has faced severe criticism out of concerns that such a pathway would leave students ill-prepared for collegiate education.
+In 2023, the faculty of the University of California system voted to end an admissions policy that accepts Data Science in lieu of Algebra II.